Canada’s 18 Coolest Winter Travel Destinations

 Got a chill?
-We’re counting down the Coldest Places in Canada!
+We’re counting down the coldest places in Canada!

 Welcome to one of Québec’s best-kept secrets.
 If you’re looking for jaw-dropping scenery and the highest vertical east of the Canadian Rockies, Le Massif de Charlevoix is your dream winter destination.
-Only 75 km from Québec City, Le Massif de Charlevoix offers its visitors an innovative experience rich in culture, adventure and beauty.
+Only 75 kilometres from Québec City, Le Massif de Charlevoix offers its visitors an innovative experience rich in culture, adventure and beauty.
 Skiers—both alpine and cross-country—share the mountain with energetic snowboarders, but if your style is more après-ski, treat yourself to the best in Charlevoix gastronomical delights in your choice of casual or formal settings.

-Check out the Top 10 Things to Do in Charlevoix!
+Check out the top 10 things to do in Charlevoix!

 For more than 60 years, Québec’s world famous Winter Carnival has been one of Canada’s must-visit winter destinations.
 With evening parades, snow tubing, skating, snow rafting, outdoor BBQs, ice sliding, snow sculpture competitions and dance parties, there’s something for every taste and age.
 And be sure to keep your eyes peeled for the fete’s main man—Bonhomme Carnaval—Québec’s beloved snowman and Carnival ambassador.

-Try Snow Tubing in Alberta
+10. Try Snow Tubing in Edmonton